 How Heavy Is Your Glass?

-One factor that impacts on our ability to "achieve" is stress and overwhelm.
+Two factors that dramatically impact our ability to "achieve outcomes" are stress and overwhelm.

-Look at the picture and guess how heavy the glass of water is?
+Look at the picture above and guess how heavy the glass of water is?

 Would it surprise you to know that the absolute weight doesn’t matter?
-It depends on how long I hold it.
+It depends on how long I hold it for.
 If I hold it for a minute it’s not a problem.
 Hold it for an hour and my arm will start to ache.
-Hold it for a day amd my arm will feel numb and paralysed.
+Hold it for a day and my arm will feel numb and paralysed.

 In each case, the weight of the glass doesn’t change, but the longer I hold it, the heavier it becomes.
 So, what’s the lesson to be learned?